Afghans in Germany: Second major migration wave since the 2010s

-Following the European migrant crisis, the community rapidly expanded, numbering 253,000 in 2016, up from 75,000 in 2014.
+Following the European migrant crisis of the mid-2010s, the community rapidly expanded, numbering 253,000 in 2016, up from 75,000 in 2014.
 Afghanistan was one of the main sources of migration to the region, while Germany was the most prominent destination.

 In late December 2016, Germany decided to repatriate 11,900 Afghans back to their home country, what is known as Second collective deportation.

 Thousands of Afghans came to Germany following the withdrawal of German training forces in Afghanistan in 2021.
 They are mostly people who worked with the German army or German aid agencies in Afghanistan.

 Two days after the 2025 German federal election an Air charter from Pakistan landed in Berlin, bringing 155 Afghans to Germany under various programs, initiated by the ousted Scholz cabinet.
 Five of the individuals had actually worked for the Bundeswehr in Afghanistan, the rest were family members and other people deemed to be in danger under the Taliban regime.
 The arrival was met with criticism and Alexander Throm of the election-winning party CDU suspected a plan by parting foreign minister Annalena Baerbock to bring as many Afghans as possible to Germany, before losing the power to do so.
 Another 3000 Afghans, who already had clearance to come to Germany, given by the parting government, were stuck in Pakistan as of early 2025.
 An attempt by the CDU to find out who the roughly 100 NGO´s were, who did choose the majority of the Afghans destined to come to Germany using the so called "Bundesaufnahmeprogramm für besonders gefährdete Menschen aus Afghanistan" was thwarted by the Scholz-administration by declaring the list of NGO´s Classified information.
 A third flight landed in Hannover on 27 March 2025 with another 200 Afghans, the former administration had deemed as vunerable.

 The government suspended the distribution of new visa for Afghans in Pakistan after the new administration took over in May 2025.
 In June 2025 activists of the NGO "Kabul Luftbrücke" called the court Verwaltungsgericht Berlin to force the government to bring the remaining estimated 2400 Afghans, who already had an Federal Foreign Office acceptance letter, from Pakistan to Germany.
 A Berlin administrative court decided in July 2025, that an Afghan woman and 13 of her relatives, currently in Pakistan, have to be given Visa to come to Germany, after having been given invitations by the last administration in October 2023.

 A group of 47 Afghans, who all had enforced access to Germany through legal proceedings, were taken from Islamabad to Hannover on 1 September 2025.
 2 got lost during a stop in Istanbul, the other 45 arrived in Hannover.
 At the same time, 210 Afghans, who had been deported from Pakistan to Afghanistan despite having German acceptance letters, and were at the time housed with GiZ funding in Kabul, wrote an open letter to the German chancellor demanding immediate transport to Germany.